-AWS Elastic Beanstalk automatically provisions Elastic Load Balancing when you deploy an application.
-Under Load Balacing, on the Configuration tab inside the Toolkit for Eclipse, you can edit the AWS Elastic Beanstalk environment's load balancing configuration.
+Elastic Beanstalk automatically provisions Elastic Load Balancing when you deploy an application.
+Under Load Balancing, on the Configuration tab for your environment inside the Toolkit for Eclipse, you can edit the Elastic Beanstalk environment's load balancing configuration.

 The following sections describe the Elastic Load Balancing parameters you can configure for your application.

-To turn off the HTTP port, you select OFF from the HTTP Listener Port drop-down list.
-To turn on the HTTP port, you select an HTTP port (for example, 80) from the drop-down list.
+To turn off the HTTP port, you select OFF for HTTP Listener Port.
+To turn on the HTTP port, you select an HTTP port (for example, 80).